Analyzing Adversarial Inputs in Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper, we focus on the timely problem of safety and reliability among DRL agents.
 Specifically, we delved into the enigmatic nature of adversarial inputs, which are a well-known vulnerability among DNNs and limit their deployment in real-world systems.
 First, we presented novel tools and algorithms to formally and rigorously evaluate the vulnerability of state-of-the-art DRL agents.
-In particular, we build upon our approaches presented in previous work, and in particular on \texttt{Prove} \citep{ProVe}, on which we present a novel metric, the \adversarialrate{}.
+In particular, we build upon our previous work, and in particular on \texttt{ProVe}~\citep{ProVe}, extending the \texttt{Violation Rate} metric introduced therein into the \adversarialrate{}: a metric specifically adapted for the systematic evaluation of adversarial inputs in DRL.
+The primary contribution of this work is therefore a comprehensive evaluation framework for studying the effect of adversarial inputs on DRL policies, rather than a new verification tool per se.
 The \adversarialrate{} allows us to quantify the susceptibility of DRL agents to various input perturbations, and learn about their characterization in time and space.
 In addition, we also demonstrated how this metric can be used to characterize various aspects of adversarial inputs, that have yet to be sufficiently covered by the literature.
 Moreover, we provide a series of extensive experiments, that suggest that for various models, benchmarks, and training algorithms --- the susceptibility to adversarial inputs is an inherent problem.
 We also demonstrated how such adversarial inputs are dispersed in the input space, and how the architecture of a given model can affect its robustness, or lack thereof.
 We believe that this work can have a significant impact on the DRL community, especially with regard to applying these techniques in real-world systems, in which we must ensure robustness.
-We hope this work will pave the way for additional research on DRL safety, with both theoretical and practical aspects.
+We hope this work will pave the way for additional research on DRL safety, with both theoretical and practical aspects w.r.t. analysis of safety risks.
+We also note that the spatial characterization provided by the \adversarialrate{} opens an interesting direction for the design of \textit{localized safety shields}~\citep{marchesini2022exploring}: a contiguous unsafe region can be protected by a shield that intervenes only in that specific subregion, minimizing the impact on overall performance, whereas scattered adversarial inputs would require a more pervasive strategy.